Jbrito6492/MVP/README.md

 ## How To Use

-1. log-in with a random password (encryption and salt has not yet been added to passwords on server)
+1. create an account and log in
 2. begin a hashtag trend by searching one
 3. make some plans!